alexpasmantier/television/docs/reference/01-cli.md

           This flag works identically in both channel mode and ad-hoc mode.

-          When specified, the picker will be displayed as a non-fullscreen interface.
+          When specified, the picker will be displayed as a non-fullscreen interface with a minimal UI: no borders, no status bar, and a single-line input.
+          Explicit UI flags and non-default UI values from the channel or the configuration file take precedence over these minimal defaults.

       --width <INTEGER>
           Width in columns for non-fullscreen mode.